mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/upgrade/index.md

 The components of the cluster will be updated according to the changes in the options file [new_options.json].

 Updating these components means the Kubernetes cluster may experience some downtime or, in the worst-case scenario, cease to function properly.
-Before updating proceed cautiously and always backup your data.
+Before updating proceed cautiously and always back up your data.

 This operation is long-running and has to run to completion.
 Are you sure you want to continue? [yes/no] yes